microsoft/fluentui-react-native/docs/pages/Theming/Tokens/Basics.md

 Our set of global tokens is the complete set of the design values that we agree to use for our UI.
 Each token has a specific name that is assigned to a certain value.
 For example, `grey74` is `#bdbdbd`.

-These names and values do not change no matter the platform or theme; however, there are some exceptions.
-The only current exception is that brand color definitions change depending on platform.
+These names and values do not change no matter the platform or theme; however, there is an exception: currently brand color definitions differ depending on platform.

 In most cases you will not be referring to global tokens directly.
 The case where you may be referring to global tokens is when you're defining your own alias token, or need to access brand colors.